square/Valet/README.md

 ### Choosing a user-friendly identifier for your Valet on macOS

-Mac apps signed with a developer ID may see their Valet’s identifier [shown to their users](https://github.com/square/Valet/issues/140).
-It is possible to set a user-friendly identifier explicitly setting the identifier:

 ```swift
 let mySecureEnclaveValet = Valet.valet(withExplicitlySet: Identifier(nonEmpty: "Druidia")!, accessibility: .whenUnlocked)
 ```

-Note that when explicitly setting a Valet's identifier, you are allowing Valets of different types to potentially read and write the same key:value pairs.
-Explicitly set the identifier with caution.
+Mac apps signed with a developer ID may see their Valet’s identifier [shown to their users](https://github.com/square/Valet/issues/140).
+While it is possible to explicitly set a user-friendly identifier, note that doing so bypasses this project’s guarantee that different Valets will never have access to one anothers’ key:value pairs.
+To maintain this guarantee, ensure that each Valet’s identifier is globally unique.
+Adopt this API with caution.

 ### Migrating Existing Keychain Values into Valet